 The basic principle of accounting for business combinations under common control using the pooling of interest method is that the reorganization is without economic substance from the perspective of the controlling party and the combining parties are presented as if they had always been combined.
 To this effect, the Company accounts for the transaction from the beginning of the period in which the combination occurs, irrespective of its actual date and presents the comparatives to include all combining entities.
-Since the Company was incorporated on 28 September 2022, the comparatives in the consolidated financial statements for the year ended 31 December 2022 represent the financial information of the subsidiary only.

 The concept of pooling of interest is generally based on the premise of a continuation of the combining entities.
 Consequently, the pre-combination equity composition and history associated with the assets and liabilities would be carried forward upon the combination.
-In the consolidated financial statements of the Group for the year ended 31 December 2022:
+In the comparatives of the consolidated statement of changes in equity for the year ended 31 December 2023: